Nayggets/Shell/README.md

 ## About complexity
-launch_process --> 3 * O(n)
++ launch_process --> 3 * O(n)
++ setup_process --> O(n)
++ read_command  --> O(n)
 ## About memory

-for run and exec simple command(like cat Makefile) the program use approximately 20034 bytes for 40 allocs
+When running and executing a simple command, such as "cat Makefile", the program employs approximately 20,034 bytes of memory through 40 allocations.

-for run and exec a more huge command(like cat Makefile | grep e | grep rm) the program use approximately 20243 bytes for 70 alloc
+When running and executing a more complex command, such as "cat Makefile | grep e | grep rm", the program employs approximately 20,243 bytes of memory through 70 allocations.

 ### Valgrind check :

 According to Valgrind, the program does not have any memory leaks.
 All memory allocated in the heap is properly freed.

+## About Tools use in this project

+IDE : Visual studio code
+Debugger : gdb
+Memory check : Valgrind
+Compiler : mingw